top of page

 • Produce real research.
 The program culminates in a three-week project where you'll receive detailed guidance from your TA and peers, with the opportunity to produce publication-quality work.

 • Join a regional network.
-We're aiming to bring together 80 participants across APAC twice a year.
+We're aiming to bring together 80+ participants across APAC twice a year.
 Through small group sessions, collaborative projects, and ongoing discussions, you'll build lasting connections with others passionate about AI safety.

-• 90% finished the program
+• 90% likelihood-to-recommend

-• 100% satisfied with program management
+• 95% very or extremely satisfied with program management

-• 29% transitioned to AI safety roles
+• 47% transitioned to AI safety roles (Australian AISI, ASET, Lyptus Research and EquiStamp)

 "TARA gave me the technical foundation and community I needed to make the leap into AI safety.
 The structured curriculum, TA support and accountability of working alongside motivated peers made all the difference.